thingsboard/thingsboard.github.io/_includes/docs/user-guide/two-factor-authentication.md

 * TOC
 {:toc}

-Two-factor authentication is an extra layer of security designed to ensure that you're the only person who can access your ThingsBoard account, even if someone knows your password.
+Two-factor authentication is a state-of-the-art approach designed to provide an extra security layer.
+With 2FA, even though someone knows your password your ThingsBoard account is safe against malicious access.

-In addition to entering a password, you must also enter a one-time code that comes to your mail or phone.
-Also, you will receive a notification if someone tries to access your account.
+In addition to entering a password, one must populate a secret code that comes to a pre-configured mailbox or phone.
+Also, a notification will be sent if someone tries to access one's account.

-A one-time code is only valid for a couple of minutes or hours, after which it self-destructs.
-Thus, thanks to two-factor authentication, your online accounts become invulnerable to cybercriminals.
+The validity period of the secret and the remaining properties available for the system administrator can make online accounts invulnerable to cybercriminals.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/two-factor-authentication/two-factor-authentication-ce.png)